 Beginning July 1, 2004, active members were afforded a new option for a defined contribution overlay to their defined benefit plan but limited statutorily to specific purposes.
 The entire actuarial expense associated with the program is borne by the member including the cost of the calculation which must be performed to determine contributions limits.
 Eligible members can choose to contribute actuarially determined amounts to either offset early retirement reductions or approach or attain a 50% average final earnings benefit level.
-Participation in the program as of December 31, 2013 was limited to 34 persons, 26 active contributors and 8 retired and collecting an annuity based upon lifetime contributions.
-Voluntary contributions for 2013 and 2012 totaled \$243,588 and \$218,732, respectively.
-Annuity payments plus COLA attributed to additional contributions for the same periods were \$22,951 and \$21,767, respectively.
+As of December 31, 2014 and 2013, respectively, participation in the program consisted of 36 persons, consisting of 24 active contributors and 12 retirees collecting an annuity, and 34 persons, consisting of 26 active contributors and 8 retirees collecting an annuity, based upon lifetime contributions.
+Voluntary contributions for 2014 and 2013 totaled \$165,099 and \$243,588, respectively.
+Annuity payments plus COLA attributed to additional contributions for the same periods were \$29,375 and \$22,951, respectively.

-The Retirement System also accepts voluntary contributions from members for various permissive service purchases and service credit upgrades, which are shown as buybacks on the Statement of Plan Net Position.
+The Retirement System also accepts voluntary contributions from members for various permissive service purchases and service credit upgrades, which are shown as buybacks on the Statements of Fiduciary Net Position.
 Time worked prior to enrollment, where there was no break in service leading up to enrollment and attributed to an initial period of temporary employment and service previously withdrawn from this or other public retirement plans, may be purchased by the member.
 In addition, members with service prior to 1999 which was credited at 1.5% may voluntarily upgrade such time to the present 2% accrual rate as allowed by statute and pursuant to regulations adopted by the Board of Trustees.